dmccreary/robot-day/docs/activities/battery-recharging.md

 #### Part 2: Theory of Operation
 - Discuss how the charging board operates when a power source is connected to the USB connector.
 - Explain how the board regulates charging and prevents overcharging with its built-in circuitry.
-- Cover the function of each component in ensuring a safe charging cycle.
+- Cover the function of each component to ensure a safe charging cycle.

-### Day 2: Hands-On Activity and Safety Procedures

 #### Part 3: Safety First
 - Emphasize the importance of handling LiPo batteries with care.